rsweenie/d8-platform/README.md

 ## Local Environment Setup

-BLT requires "some sort" of local environment that implements a LAMP stack.
-While we provide out of the box templates for Drupal VM, if you prefer you can use another tool such as Docker, Docksal, Lando, (other) Vagrant, or your own custom LAMP stack.
+BLT requires a of local environment that implements a LAMP stack.
+While out of the box templates are provided for Drupal VM, if you prefer you can use another tool such as Docker, Docksal, Lando, (other) Vagrant, or your own custom LAMP stack.
 BLT works with any local environment, however support is limited for these solutions.

 For instructions on setting up Drupal VM, read our documentation [here](http://blt.readthedocs.io/en/9.x/readme/local-development/#using-drupal-vm-for-blt-generated-projects).